 - Mobile voice, SMS as a secondary or temporary number.
 The mobile number is then attributable outside the provision of a GSM mobile access (mobile subscription) but its use must remain associated with mobile access (GSM).
 The maximum number of secondary mobile numbers per physical user is restricted to 1 number.

 Mobile numbers can be used as caller IDs presented to the called party for calls or SMS/MMS messages made by end-users located outside of France but justifying a stable link involving a frequent and significant presence on the national territory.

 - Prohibition of use of automated call and SMS/MMS sending systems with forbidden mobile access, except in the context of innovative usage with artificial intelligence (chatbots, voice bots, or personal assistants)

 - Prohibited for use for call centres or in a conference bridge use case without mobile access

 ⚠️ Beware of mobile numbers (in the format +33 6 or +33 7) associated with satellite access, or with paging usage whose calls prices are generally very high.
 Remember to exclude these numbers from your routing at the risk of having a surprise on your bill.

 What is allowed:

-Machine to machine use authorized whether it is interpersonal or not.
-Usage also authorized from automated call and SMS/MMS sending systems attached to a mobile access
+Machine to machine use is authorized whether it is interpersonal or not.
+Usage is also authorized from automated call and SMS/MMS sending systems attached to a mobile access

-No territoriality restrictions, despite the fact that you must be able to collect national communications
+No territoriality restrictions, even though you must be able to collect national communications